manumerous/galliker.tech/_projects/ftero.md

 ## The Focus Project ftero

-During the last year of my bachelor studies at ETH Zurich I joined the focus project ftero as one of eight students where we developed, designed and prototyped a small scale AWE system and investigated various research questions related to flight controls and adaptive lightweight composite structures.
+During the last year of my bachelor studies at ETH Zurich I joined the focus project ftero which was conducted in three iterations from 2016-2019.
+In a team of eight students we developed, designed and prototyped a small scale AWE system and investigated various research questions related to flight controls and adaptive lightweight composite structures.
 Hereby we were supported and supervised by the [Autonomous Systems Lab](https://asl.ethz.ch/) of Prof. R. Siegwart and the [Composite Materials and Adaptive Structures Lab](https://structures.ethz.ch/) by Prof. P. Ermanni.

 We pursued an approach to AWE which encompasses a ground based generator powered by an fixed-wing unmanned aerial vehicle.
 The kinetic energy of the wind is harvested by the carbon wing in the form of lift.
 By flying on a spiral path, the wings pull on the tether, there­by actuating the generator, resulting in electrical power generation.